softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/details-page.md

 In this lab, you will learn how to:

-- Use query parameters to create dynamic routes
+- Use path parameters to create dynamic routes
-- Leverage query parameters within components
+- Leverage path parameters within components

 ## Overview